Get

 pitbull-jumping

-Pitbulls are no doubt one of the most misunderstood dog breeds.
-They are muscular, athletic, and stout.
-Even though they have a bad reputation, they are sweet and loyal dogs that make excellent family companions when raised properly and in a good dog owner’s hands, which is true with any dog breed.
-Given their strong physique, they can jump pretty well, which may be intimidating, especially if they are jumping on you to say hi.
+Given their strong physique, they can jump quite high, which may be intimidating, even if they are just jumping on you to say hello!
 So, how high can they jump?
 A typical Pitbull can jump 4 to 5 feet with no problem, and some may be able to jump even higher.

 Read on to learn more about the Pitbull’s jumping abilities and how you can keep them safe on your property and with others.